Jump to content

 2. Click the More Info button to open the System Profiler.

 3. In the System Profile, choose File > Save.
-Give the file a unique name so you can find it later, then attach it to your Issue Tracker bug report.
+Give the file a unique name so you can find it later, then attach it to your Support ticket, if requested to do so by the Support agent assisting you.
 Also see "Bug Reporting Best Practices" from Apple.

 Linux